Quiet Biology

 02Therapeutic Pressure and Landscape Reshaping

 Conventional oncologic therapy often applies continuous, maximal pressure with the aim of eliminating malignant populations as rapidly as possible.
 While this approach may produce substantial reductions in tumour burden, it also reshapes the fitness landscape in ways that favour resistant phenotypes.
 When therapy eliminates sensitive tumour cells, the ecological niches those cells occupied become available.
 Resistant variants that previously existed as minor populations may now occupy the highest available fitness peaks in the new therapeutic environment.
-What appears clinically as treatment failure is often the predictable outcome of evolutionary selection.[2]
+What appears clinically as treatment failure is often the predictable outcome of evolutionary selection under stable selective pressure.[2]

 This dynamic is well illustrated in androgen deprivation therapy for prostate cancer.
 Androgen-sensitive tumour cells dominate the initial tumour ecology because they exploit the androgen-rich hormonal environment.
 When androgen signalling is suppressed pharmacologically, this ecological niche collapses.
 Cells capable of surviving in low-androgen conditions, through receptor hypersensitivity, ligand independence, or lineage plasticity, gain a strong selective advantage.
 The tumour that emerges following prolonged suppression is therefore not merely the original tumour returning.
 It is a new evolutionary community shaped by the selective pressures imposed during treatment.[2a]

-The BAT paper in this series documents the clinical consequence of this process and its reversal: by cycling between supraphysiological testosterone and castration, BAT destabilises the adapted CRPC population and restores sensitivity to androgen deprivation.
-In evolutionary terms, BAT is a landscape-reversal strategy, it removes the stable low-androgen environment that CRPC cells have optimised for and replaces it with a rapidly alternating environment that no phenotype can optimise for simultaneously.
+The BAT paper in this series documents the clinical consequence of this process and its reversal.
+By cycling between supraphysiological testosterone and castration, BAT destabilises the adapted CRPC population and restores sensitivity to androgen deprivation.
+In evolutionary terms, BAT is a landscape-reversal strategy: it removes the stable low-androgen environment that CRPC cells have optimised for and replaces it with a rapidly alternating environment that no single phenotype can optimise for simultaneously.
+Critically, BAT does not merely reverse the landscape.
+It does so faster than a CRPC-adapted population can re-optimise in the opposite direction.
+This is the adaptive lag mechanism in clinical operation: the oscillation rate exceeds the population's adaptive response rate, leaving the tumour chronically maladapted to whichever environment currently prevails.
+The clinical response to BAT is therefore not simply a pharmacological phenomenon.
+It is an evolutionary one.

 03Adaptive Therapy and Competitive Suppression